Character Search

 Next:

-Tales of Suspense #66 (Iron Man)
+Tales Of Suspense #66 (Iron Man)

-Issue(s): Tales of Suspense #66 (Iron Man story only)
+Issue(s): Tales Of Suspense #66 (Iron Man story only)

-Published Date: Jun 65
+Cover Date: Jun 65

 Title: "If I fail, a world is lost!"